albertofem/TranslatableRoutePathBundle/README.md

     options: { translatable: true }
 ```

 Use the syntax `[...]` to referer to translations in your routes paths.
-You can use this notation in annotations/yaml/PHP indistintively.
+You can use this syntax in annotations/yaml/PHP indistintively.

-1. Integration with *JMSI18nRoutingBundle*
+### Integration with **JMSI18nRoutingBundle**

-If your are using this great bundle, routes will be automatically translated to are the locales set in the configuration.
+If your are using this great bundle, routes will be automatically translated to all the locales set in the configuration.

-2. Integration with Symfony core Router
+### Integration with Symfony core Router

 When using Symfony core router, all routes are translated into the default locale.
 If you need a Route to be translated in another language, you must specify the `_locale` default parameter: